dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - (void)sendData:(NSData *)msgData
 - compass_centroid_radius (in pixel)
 - compass_disk_radius is kept getting changed [5:08PM]

-*ToDO
+- Center iOS boundary after window is resized (when iOS sync is off) [8:22PM]

+*ToDo
 - Snapshot loading is too slow on iOS
 - Test authoring tool (manually add locations)
 - Implement a StudyLog structure
 - Design and implement package exchange (right now a dictionary is sent)

-- Mouse-click-to-move the compass

 - map zoom in/out, pan around
 - desktop compass box in emiOS mode

 - Automatically calculate MapRect for the study
 - Add annotation editing capability to the desktop map
 - kml and snapshot dir needs to be refreshed after tab switch
+- The box indicator calculation is incorrect
+- Mouse-click-to-move the compass

 *Working
 - Display visualization and configure display type correctly